marisofie/epfl_ada_project/README.md

 - Is there a correlation between financial status of an area and the reports of food poisoning?

 ## Dataset
-The main dataset that we will use is open-sourced and hosted by the city of Chicago ([Food inspections Chicago])( https://kaggle.com/chicago/chicago-food-inspections).
+The main dataset that we will use is open-sourced and hosted by the city of Chicago ([Food inspections Chicago]( https://kaggle.com/chicago/chicago-food-inspections)).
 The file has a size of 220 MB and contains the results of several food inspections conducted by the city within different food facilities (restaurants, groceries, and others) between January 1, 2010 and today.
 Other information that can be found includes institution-specific data (legal name, license number, address), their risk of altering public health from a nutritional point of view, and the type of violation(s) committed during the different inspections.

-Other data of interest is the reports of food poisoning from ([I was poisoned])(https://iwaspoisoned.com/location/united-states/illinois/chicago#botpress).
+Other data of interest is the reports of food poisoning from ([I was poisoned](https://iwaspoisoned.com/location/united-states/illinois/chicago#botpress)).
 We will collect this data using webscrapping. **(SIZE?)**

 **ARE WE STILL USING THE PUBLIC HEALTH DATASET?**